 - On the Service Provider tab, enter the Entity ID.

-- Click the Metadata link to download the SAML metadata for your organization.
+- To download the SAML metadata for your organization, click Retrieve Metadata.

-- On the Identity Provider tab, enable the Use SAML Identity Provider toggle.
+- On the Identity Provider tab, turn on the Use SAML Identity Provider toggle.

 - Copy and paste the SAML metadata you received from your identity provider to the text box, or click Upload to browse to and upload the metadata from an XML file.